Last Updated on by Jeremy

 I had maybe been to 20 countries when I started my travel blog and was hardly an expert.
 After hitting 70+ countries, I feel I am.

 I had maybe been to 50 places in Pittsburgh when we started our local blog, Discover the Burgh.
-Now we're at almost 1,000 and arguably have been to more places in the region than just about anyone else.
+Now we're at over 1,000 and arguably have been to more places in the region than just about anyone else.

 We're never going to be on the Court of Master Sommeliers, but if we can try 1,300 unique wine varietals that could be considered generating expertise from a specific angle.